-ICON's commitment to ethics and integrity is embedded in our company values.
-We act with integrity and integrate ethical principles into our business practices and culture.
-ICON's Global Code of Ethical Conduct (the Code) establishes our core principles and standards for honest, fair, and ethical behavior.
+ICON's core values (as detailed on page 36) are infused in everything we do.
+Meeting these values requires us all to work to the highest ethical standards and demonstrate a commitment to honesty, transparency and quality.
+Our focus on acting ethically is reflected in our policies and codes of conduct, including our Global Code of Ethical Conduct.
 This Code addresses the core values expected of our people in our internal interactions with each other as well as in external dealings with patients, customers, healthcare professionals, regulators, investors, vendors and other third parties.

-Our Ethics and Compliance program builds on the principles established in the Code to define and drive business conduct consistent with company values and the laws, rules and regulations that apply to our business.
-The Ethics & Compliance Team (E&C) provides day-to-day independent oversight for the program.
+Our Ethics and Compliance Program is foundational to our culture and will continue to define expectations and guide behavior across ICON.
+The Legal Compliance and Ethics Team has oversight of day-to-day management of the program.
 The team is independent of the business and reports to the Chief Administrative Officer and General Counsel (CAO).
-The CAO reports on the program to ICON's executive leadership team, the Nominating, Sustainability and Governance Committee and the Board.
+The CAO is responsible to report on the program to our executive leadership team and the Board.
 The program supports all functional areas globally and is dedicated to the implementation of standardized global policies, procedures, training, guidance, communications, monitoring, investigations, issue management, assessing compliance-related risk and mitigations, and reporting to ensure the overall compliance program is effectively functioning.

-ICON has incorporated a third-party system, Ethics Line, for employees and third parties to confidentially report ethics and compliance questions, as well as concerns, and to track reports through follow-up and resolution.
+ICON has incorporated a third-party system for employees and third parties to report ethics and compliance questions, as well as concerns, and to track reports through follow-up and resolution.
 These tools also provide visibility into our risks while highlighting opportunities to address them.
-ICON's compliance and ethics program will continue to grow and evolve in response to changes in our business and in the global business climate.
+ICON's combined compliance and ethics programs will continue to grow and evolve in response to changes in our business and in the global business climate.